TakuikaNinja/FDS-Mirroring-Test/README.md

   - It contains tiles from Generitiles by Drag, Cavewoman by Sik, and Chase by shiru.
 - Hardware testing was done using a Sharp Twin Famicom + [FDSKey](https://github.com/ClusterM/fdskey).
 - The NESdev Wiki, Forums, and Discord have been a massive help.
 Kudos to everyone keeping this console generation alive!
+  - Thanks to SCSR in particular, who has been analysing the RP2C33 die.